Kawyanethma/Project-Wave/README.md

-# Control relays by hand gestures using raspberry pi 3/4
+# (Project Wave) Control relays by hand gestures using raspberry pi 3/4

 This is a sample program that recognizes hand signs and finger count gestures with a simple MLP using the detected key points with mediapipe and python.(I used raspberry pi 4 model b)